Pound the medievalist

 never defined, Pound of course influenced it enormously simply because he

-broke through and expanded the possibilities of all poetry in English
+broke through and expanded the possibilities of all poetry in English.
+From him

 we learned to respect hard edges and metrical log jams, we learned to mine words